andrew/ultimate-awesome/README.md

 - [awesome-phd-advice](https://github.com/pliang279/awesome-phd-advice) - Collection of advice for prospective and current PhD students.
 - [awesome-cdk](https://github.com/kalaiser/awesome-cdk) - A collection of awesome things related to the AWS Cloud Development Kit (CDK).
 - [awesome-gpt-store](https://github.com/devisasari/awesome-gpt-store) - A curated list of awesome GPTs in the GPT Store.
+- [awesome-gpt-image](https://github.com/ZeroLu/awesome-gpt-image) - A curated collection of the best GPT Image 2 prompts and examples.
+The prompts come from top creators on X.
 - [Awesome-Diffusion-Models-in-Medical-Imaging](https://github.com/amirhossein-kz/Awesome-Diffusion-Models-in-Medical-Imaging) - Diffusion Models in Medical Imaging (Published in Medical Image Analysis Journal).
 - [awesome-cloud-security](https://github.com/teamssix/awesome-cloud-security) - Awesome cloud security 收集一些国内外不错的云安全资源，该项目主要面向国内的安全人员.
 - [awesome-charting](https://github.com/zingchart/awesome-charting) - A curated list of the best charting and dataviz resources that developers may find useful, including the best JavaScript charting libraries.